 2 – Work Your Own Schedule

 Most days I will have ‘something’ on my schedule.
 But, having the ability to dictate when I work, when I’ll be ‘in the office’, available for meetings, etc., is freedom that I simply never want to let go of.
-If I want to take the afternoon off to play with my 4-year old, Charlie, then I can.
+If I want to take the afternoon off to play with our youngest, Charlie, then I can.
 You can’t do that working for someone else.

 3 – Work Where You Like